 - 1/2 tsp kosher salt

-In a food processor, process the celery, green onion, garlic and onion until fairly smooth.
+- In a food processor, process the celery, green onion, garlic, and onion until fairly smooth.
 Drain excess liquid.
-Place rest of ingredients into process and pulse for 30 seconds until everything is incorporated.
+Place the rest of the ingredients into the process and pulse for 30 seconds until everything is incorporated.
 Transfer to a bowl and fold in celery root.